mwojnars/hypertag/README.md

 <!---
   Hypertag is *not* limited to (X)HTML; by defining new tags, it can be adapted to produce an arbitrary document description language.
   HTML templating is one of applications, but Hypertag's capabilities are much bigger than that. whose one of use cases is being a replacement for web templating languages.
+- **consistency** (monolithic architecture): Hypertag combines presentation and logic in one language; you no longer have to mix presentation code (HTML) with foreign syntax of a templating language, or PHP etc.
+- **Object-Oriented Programming** (OOP) inside markup, through native language structures (??)
+- **high performace** in web applications achieved through caching of parsed AST, combined with their **compactification**: constant parts of the AST are pre-rendered and merged into single nodes, to avoid repeated rendering with every web page request.

+If you try Hypertag, you will never miss old-school HTML templating.
 --->

 ## Quick Start